solliancenet/tech-immersion-data-ai/day2-exp4/README.md

     ![Import the notebook](media/04.png 'Import Notebooks')

-5. The notebook should appear.
+5. The notebook should appear in the list.
+Double-click this notebook to open it.
 This is the notebook you will use in completing this lab.
 Follow the instructions in the notebook, and then return to this guide to complete the experience.

 ## Wrap-up